 We know that trans and non-binary people are the experts of their own experience, and that is why this service has been developed by and for trans communities.
 Our services are trans and non-binary led, with trans and non-binary people guiding and feeding into them at all levels.

-Indigo offers trans and non-binary people different ways to access support services, including assessment and diagnosis for gender incongruence.
-This includes holistic assessments of an individual's needs and will offer referrals and signposting to other services.
+Indigo offers trans and non-binary people different ways to access support services, including assessment and diagnosis for gender dysphoria.
+This includes holistic assessments of an individual's needs and offers referrals and signposting to other services.

-We are taking a multidisciplinary approach to care, bringing together knowledge and expertise from different fields and backgrounds to ensure our service delivers the highest quality care to trans communities.
-Indigo is staffed by an experienced primary care team from the Greater Manchester healthcare system and will also receive clinical support from the gender identity clinic at Nottingham Centre for Transgender Health.
+We take a multidisciplinary approach to care, bringing together knowledge and expertise from different fields and backgrounds to ensure our service delivers the highest quality care to trans communities.
+Indigo is staffed by an experienced primary care team from the Greater Manchester healthcare system.

 We make sure that care is safe, inclusive and affirmative.
-We do this by supporting trans and non-binary people to be well informed about their choices by sharing knowledge, explaining options, promoting health, and trusting people to make decisions that are right for them.
+We do this by supporting trans and non-binary people to be well informed about their choices by sharing knowledge, explaining options, promoting health, and supporting people to make decisions that are right for them, at their pace.